Understand the complaints rules

 The Standard contains all the information you need to develop a complaints handling process.

-It gives you the minimum requirements to:
+It gives you the minimum requirements, including each of the following:

-- make the process transparent for consumers.
+- make the process transparent for consumers

 You need to keep a record